SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s vyAkyAnam

 - vaikundhA – It appears that AzhwAr becomes delighted thinking “the lord of nithya vibhUthi (spiritual realm) arrived and bonded with me”.
 AzhwAr says emperumAn‘s primary name.
 Like the divine daughter of king janaka, SithA said “Aryaputhra“, the cow-herd girls of AyarpAdi (gOkulam) said “krishNa“, AzhwAr said “vaikundhA“.
 When joy overflows (between dear ones), they call out each other’s name and pacify themselves.

-- en pollAth thirukkuRaLA – Like he stood in front of mahAbali as a beggar, here emperumAn is standing in front of AzhwAr seeking his service.
+- en pollAth thirukkuRaLA – Just he stood in front of mahAbali as a mendicant, here emperumAn is standing in front of AzhwAr seeking his service.
 Here beauty is not just worldly beauty – a beauty which cannot be found in anything else.
-It can also be explained as – AzhwAr is using “pollA” (bad), to shed dhrushti-dhOsham (evil eyes – jinx). vaikundhA speaks about supremacy; maNivaNNanE explains physical beauty; en pollAth thirukkuRaLA explains his simplicity; Supreme entity is that which has all the three qualities.
+It can also be explained as – AzhwAr is using “pollA” (bad), to shed dhrushti-dhOsham (evil eyes – jinx). vaikundhA speaks about supremacy; maNivaNNanE explains physical beauty; en pollAth thirukkuRaLA explains his simplicity; supreme entity is that which has all the three qualities.

 - en uL manni – indhra benefited by getting his kingdom back; mahAbali benefited by being called generous; but AzhwAr‘s heart is most suitable to enjoy emperumAn‘s divine beauty.
 Entering my heart and staying here eternally.

 - vaigum vaigal thORum amudhAya – being eternally enjoyable nectar every moment